google/glog/README.rst

 Several flags influence glog’s output behavior.
 If the `Google gflags library
 <https://github.com/gflags/gflags>`__ is installed on your machine, the build
 system will automatically detect and use it, allowing you to pass flags on the command line.
-For example, if you want to turn the flag :cmd:`--logtostderr` on, you can start your application with the following command line:
+For example, if you want to activate :cmd:`--logtostderr`, you can start your application with the following command line:

 .. code:: bash